mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 A type of procedure used to help preserve a person’s ability to have children.
 A fertility preservation procedure is done before a medical treatment that may cause infertility, such as radiation therapy or chemotherapy.
 Examples of fertility preservation procedures include sperm banking, egg freezing, in vitro fertilization with embryo freezing, and certain types of surgery for cervical and ovarian cancer.

 **filgrastim**
-A drug used to increase the numbers of white blood cells in patients who are receiving chemotherapy.
+A medication used to increase the number of white blood cells in patients who are receiving chemotherapy.
 Also called Neulasta<sup>&reg;</sup> and pegfilgrastim.

 **GCSF (granulocyte colony-stimulating factor)**
-A drug that stimulates the production of neutrophils (a type of white blood cell).
+A medication that stimulates the production of neutrophils (a type of white blood cell).
 Also called filgrastim.

 **genital**
 Refers to the genitalia (external and internal sex organs and glands).